monkphin/nlaw/README.md

 <details>
 <summary>Home Page</summary>
 <img src="docs/home-performance-mob.png">
-<br>Performance issues were suggested to be relating to the hero image.
-Render Blocking resources from Bootstrap, Hover.css and FontAwesome CDNs, specifically relating to their externally sourced CSS and JS.
-Similarly, Bootstrap and FontAwesome were also called out for having unused CSS.
+<br>Much like on the desktop, the hero image is presenting the mainstay of issues here despite steps taken to try to mitigate this.
+This time with the LCP being 15.5s
 <br>
-The accessability score was dropped due one of the column images being seen as low quality.
+The Best Practices score was dropped due the column images being seen as low resolution, specifically the 'build.webp' image, interestingly the other two images were not called out, despite them all being the same size and DPI.
 </details>

 <details>
 <summary>Club Page</summary>
 <img src="docs/club-performance-mob.png">
 <br>
 Like with the home page performance issues were suggested to be relating to the hero image.
-Render Blocking resources from Bootstrap, Hover.css and FontAwesome CDNs, specifically relating to their externally sourced CSS and JS.
-Similarly, Bootstrap and FontAwesome were also called out for having unused CSS.
+With the main issue again being render delay, hitting 7,330ms.
 </details>

 <details>
 <summary>Contact Page</summary>
 <img src="docs/contact-performance-mob.png">
 <br>
-Much like with the previous two pages performance issues were suggested to be relating to the hero image.
-Render Blocking resources from Bootstrap, Hover.css and FontAwesome CDNs, specifically relating to their externally sourced CSS and JS.
-Similarly, Bootstrap and FontAwesome were also called out for having unused CSS.
+As with the other tests, the render delay for the hero image is again dragging the performance score down, with it hitting 2,440ms.
 </details>

 <details>
 <summary>Response Page</summary>
 <img src="docs/response-performance-mob.png">
 <br>
-Much like with the previous two pages performance issues were suggested to be relating to the hero image.
-Render Blocking resources from Bootstrap, Hover.css and FontAwesome CDNs, specifically relating to their externally sourced CSS and JS.
-Similarly, Bootstrap and FontAwesome were also called out for having unused CSS.
-Additionally their was a suggestion the comm array image could be reduced in size further and also that a preconnect/prefetch could be used on the font-awesome CDN.
+Again, we see the hero image showing issues with render delay of around 2,750ms.
 </details>

 <details>
 <summary>404 Page</summary>
 <img src="docs/404-performance-mob.png">
 <br>
-This was, unsurprisingly the most performant of the pages tested, it also being the most minimal.
-Main callouts were around the same render blocking resources - this is due to essentially copy pasting over the initial index.html file and ripping out all but the header and building a near empty page, so removing the uneeded links to CSS/Javascript resources could help improve this.
+This was, much like with the desktop tests, the most performant of pages due to having had the third party javascript and unneeded style sheets stripped out.
 <br>
-The Best Practice call out was due to a low image quality on the lost.webp file.
+The Best Practice call out was due to a low image resolution on the lost.webp file.
 </details>

 </details>